 whether the database entries made by the students need the approval of the Teacher.
 If theApproval requiredis set as Yes, then the entries made by the students will be visible in the database only after the approval of the Teacher.

-Whether the approved entries can be allowed to edit by the contributing student or not by selecting Allow editing of approved entriesas Yes or No. (Please notethat this clause is relevant only if the teacher’s approval is required for making entries).
+Whether the approved entries can be allowed to be edited by the contributing student or not by selecting Allow editing of approved entriesas Yes or No. (Please notethat this clause is relevant only if the teacher’s approval is required for making entries).

 Whether the Teacher and other students can comment on a student entry by selectingAllow comments on entriesas Yes or No.